 TAXA Outdoors makes whey they refer to as a NASA-inspired off-grid camper.
 I’ve reviewed the TAXA Cricket and can tell you it is an excellent camper.
 It’s not a very big travel trailer, but it is well-designed and packs a lot of features in a small space.

 There is an enhanced model call the Overland Edition that adds a more rugged suspension.
 It’s an axle-less design that adds a 4-inch lift, giving the Cricket 14-inches of ground clearance.

 The Lock “N” Roll Hitch gives you 360 degrees of rotation and a 3-axis movement.
 There is also a swivel jack, heavy-duty stabilizer jacks, and all-terrain tires.

 TAXA Outdoors Cricket Overland Edition Video Walkthrough

-Standard on the Cricket Overland Edition is the 2 kids berth, awning, screen door, shower tent, portable toilet, and Thule bat which are all options on the regular Cricket.
+Standard on the Cricket Overland Edition is the two kids’ berth, awning, screen door, shower tent, portable toilet, and Thule bat, which are all options on the regular Cricket.

 Built in the USA, Boreas Campers have been manufacturing cutting-edge off-road trailers since 2014.
 Their brand-new model, the Boreas XT, features a heavy-duty suspension, all-terrain tires and is loaded with off-grid features and capabilities.